inshapardaz/api/docs/security.md

 We aim to support as many popular authentication providers to make it easy for users to user the service and remove need to remember another password.

-We aim to provide authentication using following:
+We aim to provide authentication using following in future:

 - Google
 - Facebook